micro-api/micro-api/README.md

 ## Updating Resources

-IDs **MUST** be specified in the payload per resource to update, and `PATCH` requests can be made wherever the resource exists (corollary: IDs cannot be changed, only specified).
+IDs **MUST** be specified in the payload per resource to update, and `PATCH` requests can be made wherever the resource exists (*corollary*: IDs can not be changed, only specified).

 ```http
 PATCH /people